ammaskid/NavToolbar-UI/README.md

 Install the package using the Swift Package Manager .

 1. In Xcode, open your project and navigate to File → Swift Packages → Add Package Dependency...
-2. Paste the repository URL (https://github.com/writing-shed/ToolbarSUI) and click Next.
+2. Paste the repository URL (https://github.com/ammaskid/NavToolbar-UI) and click Next.
 3. For Rules, select Branch (with branch set to master).
 4. Click Finish.

-# Use

-For full details on how to use  this package see this [Medium Article](https://medium.com/@keithlander/a-swiftui-toolbar-777523c03b7d)